Why does Stax need access to AWS Accounts?

 What changes does Stax make to AWS Accounts?

 During the provisioning phase Stax makes minimal changes to individual accounts.
-Several organizational changes are made, but before accounts are onboarded and have the Account Assurance process executed upon them, accounts are only observed in a read-only fashion to facilitate retrieving data for use in the Cost and Rules modules.
+Several organizational changes are made, but before accounts are onboarded and have the Stax Assurance process executed upon them, accounts are only observed in a read-only fashion to facilitate retrieving data for use in the Cost and Rules modules.

 Can I only create AWS Accounts using Stax?